-Raw foods added to a dog’s or cat’s meal directly affect stool production.
-At the beginning of raw feeding, it is recommended to check stool production and consistency throughout the transition and when introducing new foods to identify any problem areas that may need adjustments.
+Raw foods added to a dog’s or cat’s meal can directly affect stool production.
+It is recommended to monitor stool production and consistency throughout the transition and when introducing new foods.
+This enables the pet parent to identify any problem areas that need adjustments.
 Achieving the perfect poo relies on multiple factors:

-Once multiple variables are identified and adjustments are made for individual requirements, achieving the perfect poo is a sure sign the dog and/or cat is tolerating the new diet without any digestive complications.
+Once multiple variables are identified and adjustments are made for individual requirements, achieving the perfect poo is a sure sign the pet is tolerating the new diet without any digestive complications.

 Identify Stool Outcome